dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_TensorFlowEstimator/README.md

 ```csharp
   ITransformer model = trainingPipeline.Fit(trainingDataView);
 ```
-As a reference, In the following screenshot, you can check the DataView used to train the SDCA; this DataView includes the property named `softmax2_pre_activation` (also known as *image features*), which content is produced by the `ApplyTensorFlowGraph` function.
+As a reference, In the following screenshot, you can check the DataView used to train the LbfgsMaximumEntropy; this DataView includes the property named `softmax2_pre_activation` (also known as *image features*), which content is produced by the `ApplyTensorFlowGraph` function.

 ![](./docs/train_debug.png)